 - Conduct Citation Letter and/or Fine A student may receive a conduct citation letter for some first-time violations as outlined in the Sanction Grid below.
-If a student receives a conduct citation letter and/or fine, the student may either 1) request an informal resolution meeting with a Conduct Officer or 2) accept the conduct citation letter as a written warning and pay any applicable fine imposed. - Officer.
+If a student receives a conduct citation letter and/or fine, the student may either 1) request an informal resolution meeting with a Conduct Officer or 2) accept the conduct citation letter as a written warning and pay any applicable fine imposed. - Resolution Agreement A student shall be provided with a notice to appear before a Conduct Officer.
 If the student admits appropriate responsibility for the alleged violations, the Conduct Officer and the student may enter into an informal resolution agreement reflecting the agreed upon Code violations.
 The Conduct Officer shall assign sanctions appropriate to the agreed upon violation(s) utilizing the conduct sanctioning grid and professional discretion.
 A disciplinary record will be created reflecting Code violations and sanctions contained in the resolution agreement.
 There is no right to appeal a resolution agreement.
 If the student does not admit appropriate responsibility for the alleged violation(s) or if the student does not agree to enter into the resolution agreement proposed by the Conduct Officer, the matter shall be scheduled for formal resolution.